aalto-trafficsense/public-transport-dataset/README.md

 ## terminal-models

 Lists the type string for the mobile phone used in the test.
 Included, as there are some differences in e.g. activity recognition performance between different devices.
 Contains the following columns:
-  1. Terminal (integer number of the terminal)
+  1. terminal (integer number of the terminal)
-  1. Model (string name of the model)
+  1. model (string name of the model)

 Table length: 8 rows.

 ## manual-log

 The manual bookkeeping of the test persons on the trips made.
 Contains the following columns per trip leg:
-  1. Terminal (integer number of the terminal)
+  1. terminal (integer number of the terminal)
-  1. St. entrance (string description of entrance to station building, if applicable)
+  1. st-entrance (string description of entrance to station building, if applicable)
-  1. St. entry time (time of entering station, if applicable)
+  1. st-entry-time (time of entering station, if applicable)
-  1. Vehicle type (enum Metro / Bus / Tram / Train / Car)
+  1. vehicle-type (string Metro / Bus / Tram / Train / Car)
-  1. Vehicle label (string identifier, e.g. 7A, 102T, U, V)
+  1. vehicle-label (string identifier, e.g. 7A, 102T, U, V)
-  1. Vehicle dep. time (time of vehicle departure in trip start)
+  1. vehicle-dep-time (time of vehicle departure in trip start)
-  1. Vehicle boarding stop (string description of the platform or other station where vehicle was boarded)
+  1. vehicle-boarding-stop (string description of the platform or other station where vehicle was boarded)
-  1. Vehicle stop time (time of vehicle stop at trip end)
+  1. vehicle-stop-time (time of vehicle stop at trip end)
-  1. Vehicle exit stop (string description of the platform or other station where the vehicle was exited)
+  1. vehicle-exit-stop (string description of the platform or other station where the vehicle was exited)
-  1. St. exit location (string description of exit to station building, if applicable)
+  1. st-exit-location (string description of exit to station building, if applicable)
-  1. St. exit time (time of exiting station, if applicable)
+  1. st-exit-time (time of exiting station, if applicable)
-  1. Comments (string freeform comments about the trip leg)
+  1. comments (string freeform comments about the trip leg)

 ## transit-live-samples